 This program provides the opportunity for advanced study, field work, and research in the mechanical engineering field to enhance professional opportunities in industry or provide the basis for further academic endeavors.

-The mission of the MSME program is to prepare students to function in a demanding technical environment where their advanced mechanical engineering education will allow them to solve uncommon problems in their field of expertise.
+The mission of the MS in Mechanical Engineering (MSME) program is to prepare students to function in a demanding technical environment where their advanced mechanical engineering education will allow them to solve uncommon problems in their field of expertise.
 Through our commitment to mechanical engineering research and requiring students to participate in such activities we will provide opportunities for expanded content knowledge and development of critical thinking skills outside of a classroom setting.
-Students graduating with an MS in Mechanical Engineering will receive the education that allows them to pursue a doctoral degree.
+Students graduating with an MSME will receive the education that allows them to pursue a doctoral degree.

 Special Notes about the Program